 We would like to acknowledge the Traditional Owners of all the lands and waters throughout Australia on which our work takes place.
 In particular, we acknowledge the Turrbal and Yagara people of the Yagara Nations on whose Country AGPAL is based and founded.
-We pay our respects to Elders – past, present and emerging – and acknowledge that sovereignty was never ceded.
+We pay our respects to Elders – past and present – and acknowledge that sovereignty was never ceded.

 'Making it better'